cnorling/norling.io/content/post/latex-resume/index.md

 #### Vertical Padding

-At this point, the spacing between the list we have for qualifications vs skills and tools is different, so I'll have to tweak the qualifications environment a bit with some padding to even things out `\vspace*{8pt}`.
+At this point, the spacing between the list we have for qualifications vs skills and tools is different, so I'll have to tweak the qualifications environment a bit with some padding to even things out.
+I can do this with the `\vspace*{8pt}` command.

 What's that asterisk mean?
 Well, to be honest a lot of the default behaviors of LaTeX are inconsistent and sometimes undesirable.
 Rather than update the package, newer packages by maintainers are added to TeXlive to fix these issues.
 But now there are package naming conflicts.
 The solution is to change the case sensitivity of the package or suffix an asterisk at the end. `\vspace` and `\vspace*` are both different packages with different behaviors.
 If you see a package with an asterisk, you should use that over the default package because it's more likely up-to-date.